False vacuum: Electroweak vacuum decay

-If measurements of the Higgs boson and top quark suggest that our universe lies within a false vacuum of this kind, this would imply, more than likely in many billions of years, that the bubble's effects will propagate across the universe at nearly the speed of light from its origin in space-time.
+If measurements of the Higgs boson and top quark suggest that our universe lies within a false vacuum of this kind, this would imply that the bubble's effects will propagate across the universe at nearly the speed of light from its origin in space-time.
+A direct calculation within the Standard Model of the lifetime of our vacuum state finds that it is greater than $10^{65}$years with 95% confidence.